it-at-m/opensource.muenchen.de/sponsoring.md

 ## Criteria

-Following the [City Council resolution Strategy for the financing of open source libraries and software used by the city](https://risi.muenchen.de/risi/sitzungsvorlage/detail/8013996) of 15 November 2023.
+Following the [City Council resolution 'Strategy for the financing of open source libraries and software used by the city'](https://risi.muenchen.de/risi/sitzungsvorlage/detail/8013996) of 15 November 2023.

 Criteria for potential sponsorship: